2dayistheday/magical-chamber/README.md

    $ cd toolChamber
    ```

-6. Start Etherpad and Canvas server (Make sure this servers are running while you run the main project!):
+6. Start Etherpad and Canvas server (Make sure these servers are running while you run the main project!):
    ```
    $ cd canvas
    $ npm install